 During a span of 346 months from November 1957 to February 1987, the PCE concentrations greatly exceeded the allowable 5 parts per billion.

-If you or your family were exposed to toxic chemicals while living or working at Camp Lejeune, you might have spent decades dealing with unexplained health issues.
-Dangerous chemicals did in fact enter the drinking water and affect the drinking water's quality and safety.
-Your home was poisoned with contaminated tap water, and you may have the right to receive significant financial compensation.
-Contact the attorneys of Dolman Law Group at 866-932-3641, or you can write to us using our online contact page for your free consultation.
+If your home or office was poisoned with contaminated tap water at Camp Lejeune, you may have the right to receive significant financial compensation.
+Contact the attorneys of Dolman Law Group at 866-932-3641, or you can write to us using our online contact page for a free consultation.

 What Is The PACT Act?